Abernaughty/git-maber/memory-bank/progress.md

 4. Integrate Azure services

 ---
-*This document was updated on 4/10/2025 at 2:28 PM as part of the Memory Bank update for the Portfolio Enhancement Project.*
+*This document was updated on 9/4/2025 at 11:25 AM to include the favicon fix for production deployment.*